CS3230 - Design and Analysis of Algorithms

 Q: I want to take CS3230 and another course that has (lecture) timetable clash with CS3230, i.e., overlap with Thu 2-4pm time window.
 Can you give me a timetable clash waiver?

 A: CS3230 is a core course and we generally do not accept students auditing CS3230.
-Email Steven (dcssh) directly for case-by-case appeal.
-Students who are outbidded this semester (see the previous question) are generally not allowed to audit CS3230 this semester, just read the course officially next sem/next year.
+Email Prof Halim (dcssh) directly for case-by-case appeal.
+Students who are outbidded this semester are generally not allowed to audit CS3230 this semester, just read the course officially next sem/next year.

 Q: Do I have to buy any textbook for this course?

-A: Generally, no. We will try to make the lecture notes, tutorial, and assignment files self-sufficient.
-However, students who aspire to self-study much more of DAA content can refer to:
+A: Generally, we do not requite students to buy any textbook.
+We will try to make the lecture notes, tutorial, and assignment files self-sufficient.
+However, students who aspire to self-study much more of DAA content are encouraged to get a (legal) copy of some (or all) of these:

 1. Main: Introduction to Algorithms by Cormen Leiserson, Rivest, Stein, 4th edition (2022), but the 3rd edition (2009) is still sufficient (no need to buy again if you already have the 3rd edition, but if you want to get this book for the first time, obviously get the latest 4th edition)

-2. Additional reference: Algorithm Design by Kleinberg & Tardos (2006)
+2. Additional reference: Algorithm Design by Kleinberg & Tardos (2006); PS: the e-book version is sold with 25% discount under this agreeement

 3. Programming assignment reference: Competitive Programming book: CP4, Book 1+2 (get a copy legally from lulu.com: eBook 1 and eBook 2)